mwang87/q2_metabolomics/README.md

-This is a QIIME 2 plugin to analyze metabolomics data that utilizes GNPS.
+This is a Qiime2 plugin to analyze metabolomics data that utilizes GNPS.

 ## Background